mcchrish/nnn.vim/README.md

 <kbd>Enter</kbd> to quit the n³ window.
 Now vim will open the first selected
 file and add the remaining files to the arg list/buffer list.

-Pressing <kbd>Enter</kbd> on a file in n³ will pick any earlier selection, pick the file and exit n³.
+Pressing <kbd>Enter</kbd> on a file in n³ will pick any earlier selection (or the hovered file if no selection exists) and exit n³.

 ***NOTE:*** Pressing <kbd>l</kbd> or <kbd>Right</kbd> on a file would open it instead of picking.
 Use `-o` via [nnn#command](#command-override) to disable